stephanong/stephanong/README.md

 - 👋 Hi, I’m @stephanong
 - 👀 I’m interested in computer simulation modelling
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning python programming
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on simulation modelling
 - 📫 How to reach me: bsonggo.wordpress.com

+This github contains the following repositories

+abms_tutorial -> contains python codes used in my agent-based modelling and simulation tutorial

 <!---
 stephanong/stephanong is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.